ivan89kg/gcd-project/README.md

  - There were not many changes:
      * Variable names had 3 dots before the name of the axis (e.g. tBodyAcc.mean...X).
 These were reduced to one dot (tBodyAcc.mean.X).
      * Several variables had a typo - double the word "Body".
 This was corrected.
- - After the corrections were made, the text file was returned in R and the new column names for "data" data frame were assigned.
+ - After the corrections were made, the text file was saved as "names1" and returned in R and the new column names for "data" data frame were assigned.

 The fifth part of the code groups the data by subject and activity using the group_by() function.
 The new dataset, called "data2" is then created, and it sumarizes the data by subject and activity, while the arithmetic mean for each variable is presented.
  - The first column lists the subjects which took part in the experiment.